soffritto, sauce, and stories from a joyful immigrant, American writer + mamma living in N Italy since 2010

 The writers behind this newsletter.

-Writer, mamma & home cook sharing Lake Como life + unfussy, seasonal, healthy traditional Italian recipes. \ud83c\udf45\ud83c\udf3f Eater of parmigiano.
+American in Italy.
+Writer, mamma & home cook sharing Lake Como life + unfussy, seasonal Italian recipes. \ud83c\udf45\ud83c\udf3f Eater of parmigiano.
 Author of Weeknights in Italy.

 Born and bred Tuscan food writer and cookbook author, cooking class instructor.
 I live in the Tuscan countryside with my family.
-Our sixth cookbook, Cucina Povera, is out now.
+Preorder our seventh cookbook, Vegetables the Italian Way.

 Exclusive Italian Food, Wine, Cultural and Travel Experiences from Wendy Holloway at Flavor of Italy.